Mortgage Rate Prediction for 2023: When Will They Go Down?

 Home Affordability

 When interest rates are higher, fewer Americans can afford homes.
 After all, being able to afford a down payment is just the start of buying a house.
 Prospective homeowners also need to know they’ll be able to make regular monthly payments for 30 years or so.
-Higher interest rates mean higher monthly payments and reduced buyer interest.
+Higher interest rates mean higher monthly mortgage payments and reduced buyer interest.

 Willingness To Sell